Workspace and Dialogs

 CodeAlta full-screen prompt editor for longer multi-line prompts

-Use the full-screen prompt editor for longer multi-line prompts without leaving the selected thread.
+Use the full-screen prompt editor for longer multi-line prompts without leaving the selected session.

 Ctrl+Enter steers a running provider session.
 If the provider cannot steer live, CodeAlta re-queues the prompt for the next normal turn.